JetBrains-Research/optimization-methods/README.md

-# optimization-methods
+# Experiments with embedding for trees

-## Studying various optimization metrics for ML models applied to SE tasks
+Numerical experiments for the model [embeddings-for-trees](https://github.com/JetBrains-Research/embeddings-for-trees)